rocketkeis/scrum/docs/team-processes.md

   * SM facilitates the Sprint Retrospective.
   * Optional: Customer PO is included in the Sprint Retrospective.
-  * Output: Action items for improvement, Retro notes in the [Sprint Info Page](sprints/sprint-info-template.md)
+  * Output: Action items for improvement, learnings, Retro notes in the [Sprint Info Page](sprints/sprint-info-template.md)

 ### Project Reporting